raganwald/braythwayt.com/_posts/2016-07-30-ghostbusters.md

 Come on, we both know that you're really worried that the studio thinks your demographic is no longer the most important thing in the world.
 So you have this idea that if they won't chase your spending dollars, you might bully them into cancelling the next female-led project for fear of another backlash.

 This is also nonsense.
 In fact, it is jackassery.
 If you stopped and looked at Hollywood for a clear moment, you'd see that they turn out junk on a steady basis, without rhyme or reason.
 They usually get it wrong.
 If you did absolutely nothing at all, the odds are that the movie would quietly close.
-Thats what most comedies do, good or bad.
+That's what most comedies do, good or bad.
 They come, they go, they make their money on rentals and sales after the fact.

 But no, you have to organize your protest and your ballot-stuffing on IMDB and what-not, and everybody notices this, and now you are trying to Streisand Effect the thing.
 Which is deeply ironic, because you are the sort of person who laughs when companies ineptly Streisand Effect themselves with lawsuits.